centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 ```

-In this course, we don't have enough time to make all the count table by ourselves.
-However, we can use the overall counts file that I have prepared for you.
+In this course, we don't have enough time to make the count table for all the samples. by ourselves.
+However, we can use the overall count table that I have prepared for you, which is based on the real data.

 Please copy the count file **DE1input.txt** into your own directory.